Civil Engineering Student Finds Dream with North Andover Public Works Department

 Castanos Marte was exposed to “a little bit of everything” civil engineering has to offer through his internship.
 Some of his duties included analyzing stormwater samples, conducting daily worker inspections, designing as-built plans of domestic and commercial water lines and surveying for a new intersection project in town.

-“As I got to learn more about civil engineering through my internship, the more passionate I became,” he said.
+“As I got to learn more about civil engineering through my internship, the more passionate I became,” said Castanos Marte, who is also part of Warriors at Work.

 One day, he hopes to hold a leadership position where he can split his time between office and hands-on work.